slurmulon/generator-collector/README.md

 ### Precision

-Because iteration is backed by `js-coroutines`, minimum duration gaps (typically less than a frame) are added between yields to allow other activit on the thread to make progress.
+Because iteration is backed by `js-coroutines`, minimum duration gaps (typically less than a frame) are added between yields to allow other activity on the thread to make progress.

 This allows you to work with a large amount of data and helps ensure complex tasks do not cause frame drops.
 The performance is high, but it naturally results in reduced timing consistency/precision (roughly ~12.5ms to ~32ms).